-Beer and the rowdy groups of tourists enjoying it may be a constant fixture in Prague, but there is so much more to the Czech capital than that.
-Since its relatively recent independence from a socialist regime as well as neighboring Slovakia, the Czech Republic has become a top tourist destination.
-The home of Franz Kafka is revered as a little Paris, and it’s easy to see why: wide, leafy boulevards and an undulating river, gorgeous architecture, and no-frills ease of living make Prague very romantic and oh-so-chic.
+Beer and the rowdy groups of tourists enjoying it may be a constant fixture in Prague, but there is so much more to the Czech capital than the stories stag weekend attendees bring back to tell.
+Since its relatively recent independence from a socialist regime as well as neighboring Slovakia, the Czech Republic has become a top tourist destination, and deservedly so.
+The home of Franz Kafka is, in certain circles, referred to as a little Paris, and it’s easy to see why: wide, leafy boulevards and an undulating river, gorgeous architecture, and no-frills ease of living make Prague very romantic and oh-so-chic.

 Among many other things, Prague is also rock and roll, in the countercultural sense of the term now fading from memory elsewhere.
 People still listen to that music here, and the city complements the feeling with things like a wall dedicated to John Lennon.
 Residents of the Czech capital even skip work because last night went on until today morning, still read Kafka to their lovers, and still aren’t afraid to revolt.
 Couple this with the fine-boned tradition of ancient, gorgeous buildings that litter the city and a thriving cultural scene of museums, independent cinema, and contemporary literature, and you’ve got a city that’s hard to beat in the discipline of cool.
 Visit Prague to see a small and fiercely proud nation with a strong identity and love of simple pleasures.